-16. SUPPLEMENTARY CASH FLOW INFORMATION
+18. SUPPLEMENTARY CASH FLOW INFORMATION

-No cash was paid for interest or taxes for the years ended December 31, 2023 and 2022.
+No cash was paid for interest or taxes for the years ended December 31, 2024 and 2023.

-There were no significant non-cash investing and financing transactions during the years ended December 31, 2023 and 2022 not disclosed elsewhere in these consolidated financial statements.
+There were no significant non-cash investing and financing transactions during the years ended December 31, 2024 and 2023 not disclosed elsewhere in these consolidated financial statements.

-17. SUBSEQUENT EVENT
+19. SUBSEQUENT EVENTS

-Subsequent to December 31, 2023, the following event which has not been disclosed elsewhere in these consolidated financial statements has occurred:
+Subsequent to December 31, 2024, the following events which have not been disclosed elsewhere in these consolidated financial statements have occurred: